Contents

 Mini Biography

-Born:10 July 1977, Forest Gate, London, England.Â
+Born:10 July 1977, Forest Gate, London, England.

-Ejiofor grew up in a creative and supportive household.
+Chiwetel Ejiofor grew up in a creative and supportive household.
 His parents, both of Igbo descent, encouraged his interest in acting from a young age.
 Ejiofor’s passion for the craft led him to pursue formal training at the National Youth Theatre and London Academy of Music and Dramatic Art (LAMDA).

-Ejiofor’s breakthrough came in 1996 when he made his stage debut in the critically acclaimed play “Othello” at the Bloomsbury Theatre in London.
-His portrayal of the titular character garnered widespread praise and quickly established him as a rising star in the theater scene.
+Chiwetel Ejiofor’s breakthrough came in 1996 when he made his stage debut in the critically acclaimed play “Othello” at the Bloomsbury Theatre in London.
+His portrayal of the titular character garnered widespread praise and quickly established him as a rising star in the theatre scene.
 This success propelled Ejiofor into a successful career on both the stage and screen.

 Ejiofor’s career continued to soar with notable performances in films such as “Love Actually” (2003), “Inside Man” (2006), and “American Gangster” (2007).
 However, it was his portrayal of Solomon Northup, a free African-American man who was kidnapped and sold into slavery, in the 2013 film “12 Years a Slave” that truly catapulted him to international stardom.
-His performance was widely praised, and he received numerous accolades, including an Academy Award nomination for Best Actor.
+His performance was widely praised and he received numerous accolades, including an Academy Award nomination for Best Actor.

 Aside from his impressive filmography, Ejiofor has also made notable contributions to the theatre.
 In 2008, he returned to the stage to portray Othello at the Donmar Warehouse in London, once again receiving critical acclaim for his performance.
 He has also taken on challenging roles in Shakespearean productions such as “Macbeth” and “Hamlet.”

-WINNER | Film: Leading Actor for 12 Years a Slave (2014)Â
+WINNER | Film: Leading Actor for 12 Years a Slave (2014)

 Suggested viewing